 It is recommended to use the version of python that is shipped with AMS.
 This version ensures that all the necessary libraries (e.g., PLAMS) are properly imported and are mutually compatible.
-The best way to do this is to run AMS's startpython program.
+The best way to do this is to run the amspython program.
 That can be executed from the command line as follows: